Looking for something else?

 With numerous applications that must be implemented and interconnected, the order to cash cycle is an important function of IT.
-Moreover, as orders are about customers, and customers are the lifeblood of
+Moreover, as orders are about customers, and customers are the lifeblood of the corporation, it is imperative that these interconnected applications work well.
+A successful order to cash cycle will please the CFO, since cash is the desired outcome of the cycle.

 To illustrate how the order to cash cycle works, an earth-moving equipment company (competing with Caterpillar or International Harvester) will be the example.
 Here are some descriptions about how the company sells product: